 Yoyogi Park is the fifth largest park in Tokyo and is the most centrally located green space for a run.
 It was the site of the Olympic Village of the 1964 games.
-There are lovely paths, gardens, and water features in one section of the park, connected by a pedestrian bridge to a section of the park with stadium, outdoor stage, and other facilities.
-The Meiji Shrine and grounds are also part of the park but is not appropriate for runners.
+There are lovely paths, gardens, and water features in one section of the park, connected by a pedestrian bridge to a section of the park with a running track, stadium, outdoor stage, and other facilities.
 The paved path is ~1 mile around and the perimeter dirt paths are ~2 miles.
 Another highlight for runners is the Nohara by Mizuno, right near the park at the Meijijingu-Mae Station.
 In addition to changing facilities for a modest fee, Nohara includes a studio, run and fitness station, café and kitchen, and a shop.
 There are running clinics and group runs from here.
+NOTE: The Meiji Shrine and grounds are also part of the park but is not appropriate for runners.

 Longer Run: Can be combined with Meiji Gaien Park and Akasaka Palace